arbor-sim/arbor/doc/install/python.rst

 ..
 Warning::

+   Before you attempt a build with any options, you will need to install the following

+   ``pip3 install ninja scikit-build wheel setuptools numpy``

    If you run into build issues while experimenting with build options, be sure to remove the ``_skbuild`` directory.

+   Also, be very careful to pass each option individually via ``--install-option="..."``.

 The following flags can be used to configure the installation: